monadicus/kroy/README.md

-# kroy ⤚  Prolog IRC bot for the MONADIC.US hacker co-op based on Yesbot.
+# kroy ⤚  Prolog IRC bot for MONADIC.US

 Big thanks to dmile's for his work on Yesbot.
 Really makes a difference when hackers share great code.
 This project hopes to support Yesbot.